pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 esc run <your-pulumi-org-name>/<your-environment-name> -i aws s3 ls
 ```

 Voila!
 You’ve just run an AWS command without any local AWS credential configuration.

+## The Power of esc run

 This is just the tip of the iceberg of how the `esc run` command can be a game-changer in how you and your team manage and interact with cloud resources.
+It’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s a deeper dive into why:

+- **Seamless Command Execution** - The `esc run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
+As a developer, you could get temporary credentials for a particular environment to check if your application is working as expected.
+Simply put, it significantly reduces the overhead of credential setup and maintenance.

+- **Enhanced Security** - One of the standout features of `esc run` is its commitment to security.
+By removing the local storage of credentials, it drastically reduces the risk of accidental exposure.
+Your credentials and secrets are securely managed within the Pulumi environment.

+- **Streamlined Collaboration** - Because credentials will be centralized, `esc run` facilitates smoother team collaboration by providing a consistent environment for all team members to run commands with.
+Everyone can access the same secure environment which reduces the complexities of coordinating credentials and configurations across teams.

 ## Real-World Use Cases